data-dot-all/dataall/pages/deploy/deploy_aws.md

 with `internet_facing` set to true, `us-east-1` is required for the deployment of some frontend components.
 Backend resources can be hosted in any region given that the AWS services used are available.

+**Important**: the selected region for the tooling account and for the backend resources (deployment account) MUST be the same one.

-**Note**: If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling and the Deployment account.
+If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling and the Deployment account.

 Make sure that the AWS services used in data.all are available in the Regions you choose for tooling and deployment.